VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part1.md

 + **<u>Bomb Boulder</u>:**
 9 boulders will appear: 1 in the middle and 8 spread along the outside of the arena .
 When the boulders are dropped, they deal small <span class='phys'>physical damage</span>.
-Each player will then recieve one of these three markers:
+Each player will then receive one of these three markers:
   + <span style='color: darkorange'><strong>Force Of The Land</strong> (orange cube)</span>: the boulder will explode dealing <span class='magic'>magical damage</span> that can be shared and applying a <span class='debuff'>Earth Resistance Down II</span> debuff.
 The player needs to be with, at least, another player who also carries the <span style='color: darkorange'><strong>Force Of The Land</strong></span> marker during the explosion.
 If the player is alone, it deals lethal damage.
   + <span style='color: gold'><strong>Pulse Of The Land</strong> (yellow pyramid)</span>: the boulder will explode dealing **earth** <span class='magic'>magical damage</span> and applying a <span class='debuff'>Earth Resistance Down II</span> debuff.
   + <span style='color: dodgerblue'><strong>Weight Of The World</strong> (blue pyramid)</span>: the boulder will explode and the boulders next of it will also explode, dealing **earth** <span class='magic'>magical damage</span> and applying a <span class='debuff'>Earth Resistance Down II</span> debuff.
 The player needs to be the only one caught in its explosion.